Sebastian Duterte: Early life and education

+Political career

 Vice Mayor of Davao City (2019–2022)

+Sebastian Duterte (right) with his father President Rodrigo Duterte (left) during Miting de Avance on May 6, 2022.

 In 2019, Duterte ran unopposed for vice mayor of Davao City with his sister and incumbent mayor, Sara, as his running mate under the Hugpong ng Pagbabago ticket.
 The siblings won the election.
 He has been appointed "acting mayor" of the city twice: from July 19 to September 17, 2019; and from September 28 to October 5, 2020.